A short film series exploring how Google is imagining an adaptive, personal, and expressive future for design

 How can we make personal devices feel personal without shipping a designer with each phone?
 What does it really mean to create beautiful, usable design for all?

-Creating a Material You, a design language that adapts to its users, meant confronting long held beliefs about the role of designers to deliver a single vision for every user.
+Creating Material You, a design language that adapts to its users, meant confronting long-held beliefs about the role of designers as delivering a single vision for every user.

-When the team started adding up questions around color, perception, and preference–it became clear that the design decisions that work well for some users, may not fit another group.
+When the team started adding up questions around color, perception, and preference, it became clear that design decisions that work well for some users may not fit another group.
 That’s where it all started.

 What material is Material?